Back to BlogTRT Treatment

 Lifestyle Factors

-TRT is not a substitute for a healthy lifestyle — it is an amplifier.
-Men who combine TRT with regular exercise (especially resistance training), adequate protein intake, quality sleep, and stress management see significantly better results than those who rely on testosterone alone.
-Think of TRT as restoring the hormonal foundation that allows your body to respond optimally to the right inputs.
+TRT is an amplifier, not a substitute for a healthy lifestyle.
+Men who combine TRT with regular exercise (especially resistance training), adequate protein, quality sleep, and stress management see significantly better results than those relying on testosterone alone.
+TRT restores the hormonal foundation.
+The lifestyle inputs determine what gets built on top of it.

 Age and Overall Health